 Under the SMA, only an MC is allowed to secure the repayment of money borrowed and the payment of interest thereon by a negotiable instrument or by a charge of unpaid charges to the maintenance account (whether already imposed or not), or by a charge of any property vested in it or by a combination of any of those means.

 Acquisition of additional land

-Because the JMB is not the lawful proprietor of the lot, it cannot acquire land to be used for purposes with regards to the stratified development area.
+Because the JMB is not the lawful proprietor of the lot, it cannot acquire land to be used for purposes with regard to the stratified development area.
 The MC, on the other hand, can do so because it is the lawful proprietor.
-Additionally, the MC can also accept the burden or benefit of easement imposed with regards to its lot.
+Additionally, the MC can also accept the burden or benefit of easement imposed with regard to its lot.

 As can be seen above, there are differences between JMBs and MCs.
 JMBs do not have all the powers of an MC according to the SMA.
 Below is a table that summarises the differences between a JMB and MC for your clearer understanding.

 Every JMB will have a JMC.
 The JMC will be elected by JMB.
 Generally, the JMC consists of not less than three and not more than 14 members.
 This is determined by the JMB in a general meeting.
 The Second Schedule of the SMA states the provisions for the JMB, which governs the constitution, quorum, meetings, and proceedings of the JMC.
 This committee will perform the JMB’s duties and businesses.
 For that purpose, they are exercising any of the powers of JMB.

 What is Sub-MC?